AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/upload-csv-audience-sourcing.md

 ## Review sourced audiences {#review-sourced-audiences}

 After uploading your CSV file, Collaboration begins sourcing audiences from the file.
 This process may take several minutes.
 When the sourcing finishes, your audiences are available in the **[!UICONTROL My Audiences]** tab with the same features and information as audiences sourced from Experience Platform.
+Note that these audiences remain accessible for **7 days** before expiring and need to be uploaded again for use in Collaboration.

 ![The Audiences tab showing a list of sourced audiences in grid view.](../../assets/setup/csv-audience-sourcing/csv-audiences-list.png)